Equality, Diversity and Inclusion

 Intersectional (gender/ethnicity) pay gap

-The University published a high-level intersectional pay gap report for the first time in March 2024.
+The University published a high-level intersectional pay gap report in March 2025.

 Equal pay reviews